KNSP

 KNSP (1430 AM) is a radio station broadcasting a sports format.
 Licensed to Staples, Minnesota, United States, the station is owned by Hubbard Broadcasting, Inc., through licensee HBI Radio Brainerd/Wadena, LLC.
+The KNSP signal is rebroadcast in the FM band on 98.5 MHz by co-owned Translator Station K253CK.

 KNSP's programming is primarily supplied by the Fan Radio Network, based out of KFXN-FM in Minneapolis–St. Paul; evening and overnight programming comes from ESPN Radio.
 Prior to 2017, KNSP simulcast classic country from Wadena sister station KWAD for about a quarter-century.

 Ownership change

 Hubbard Broadcasting announced on November 13, 2014, that it would purchase the Omni Broadcasting stations, including KNSP.
 The sale was completed on February 27, 2015, at a purchase price of $8 million for the 16 stations and one translator.